ga-curriculum/ejs/fundamentals/README.md

 Notably, it complies with the Express view system, and as a result it is a popular choice when working with an Express app.

 ## Installing EJS

-To install the EJS view engine package:
+To install the EJS view engine package, use the following command:

 ```bash
 npm i ejs